 Juanita happens to be the leader of the local underground resistance network.
 She attempts to have her network photograph the missiles.
 It results in her people getting arrested and tortured, with Juanita herself executed.
-Deveraux escapes with his life.
-He returns to find two important events.
-First, the information about his movements was leaked by "Topaz", a Soviet spy ring called within the French intelligence service.
-He has to help expose the spy ring.
+After escaping Cuba with his life, Devereaux learns of two important events.
+First, information about his movements was leaked by a Soviet spy ring within the French intelligence service called "Topaz".
 Second, his wife Nicole (Dany Robin) has found out about his relationship with Juanita and left him.
 Devereaux must now figure out which of his colleagues are Double Agents, and save his marriage.

 - Draco in Leather Pants: The hero's daughter admits that "the Cubans are wild" in their guerilla briefs at the UN Meeting.

 - The Empire: The Soviet Union as depicted here.

 - Equal-Opportunity Evil: The Cuban Communists are depicted to be firmly anti-racist and Roscoe Lee Browne who plays an African-American journalist in Harlem gets an interview with them by invoking a PR opportunity for them to show their revolutionary cred.
 Truth in Television, as Fidel Castro made some big public gestures in support of the Civil Rights Movement in America around that time.

 - Fiery Redhead: Hernandez, Parra's assistant (and trigger man).

 - Graceful Ladies Like Purple: Juanita wears an elegant, billowing purple dress in her final scene, and Hitchcock climaxes the scene with an overhead shot of her falling to the floor that makes the dress look like a spreading pool of blood.